 - Or use the shutdown option in Settings>General (scroll all the way down to find this option)

-Yup, it’s gonna take some time and practice getting used to not having a Home Button and re-learning those basic things like how to open control center on iPhone X. But soon enough it will be easy-breezy and you’ll forget why you ever needed that Home Button in the first place.
+Yup, it’s gonna take some time and practice getting used to not having a Home Button and re-learning those basic things like how to open control center on iPhone X Series phone.
+But soon enough it will be easy-breezy, and you’ll forget why you ever needed that Home Button in the first place.